mhackeroni/mhackeroni.github.io/archive/_posts/2018-06-27-google-ctf-2018-keygenme.md

 -------
 As soon as we opened the child process we noticed antidebugging techniques.
 Basically the original code was filled with a bunch of trap instructions.
 The parent process would intercept its child traps and restore the original instructions.

 We straced the parent process to observe the patches it was supplying to its child.
-Below the significant outupt:
+Below the significant output:

 ```bash
 process_vm_writev(26117, [{iov_base="\x01\xca", iov_len=2}], 1, [{iov_base=0x555555554d56, iov_len=2}], 1, 0) = 2